augustusschwab/Personal-Portfolio/README.md

 # Personal Portfolio

 ## Description
 This is a developer portfolio.
-The application uses REACT to render a single page application.
+The application uses REACT to render a single-page application.
 It is deployed to Netlify.

 ## Table of Contents
   - [Installation](#installation)